 Ahilya Bali, Lead Instructor

-Ahilya is moving into her senior year at Mason High School.
-She already came from a background of tutoring younger high school and middle school students, but wanted to learn the ins and outs of tutoring younger children.
+This fall, Ahilya will begin studying biomedical engineering at University of Cincinnati.
+She came from a background of tutoring middle school and younger high school students, but wanted to learn the ins and outs of tutoring younger children.
 She came to Mathnasium to broaden her experience and sharpen her skills.
-When she's not hard at work studying or applying for colleges, she continues a ten year history of learning how to dance, and trying out new forms of it whenever possible.
+She plans to continue tutoring while studying at UC.
+When she's not hard at work studying, she continues a ten year history of learning classical Indian dance and trying out new forms of dance whenever possible.

 Steve Kleykamp, Instructor